 9.1.2 Chet and Joan Linton and The Video Journal of Education

-So Chet and Joan joined John and Blanch and the Video Journal of Education was created.
+Chet and Joan joined John and Blanch and the Video Journal of Education was created.
 The concept was easily accepted, but you should understand at this point, 1991-1992, professional development for teachers almost didn’t exist, at least not on the nationwide scale it does now.
-While large urban areas were experiencing challenges with meeting students needs, and with growing diversity and poverty in their populations, those challenges were generally limited to those areas, money for teacher training was generally very small, and development at that time would consist of very few leaders, or teacher leaders attending a convention with little or no coordination in sharing and implementing that professional development.
+While large urban areas were experiencing challenges with meeting students needs, and with growing diversity and poverty in their populations, those challenges were generally limited to those areas.
+Money for teacher training was generally very small, and development at the time consisted of very few leaders, or teacher leaders attending a convention with little or no coordination in sharing and implementing that professional development.

-The Video Journal of Education was originally based on the 9-month school year, producing two videos per month, or approximately 50 minutes of content.
-So a years worth of content would equal about 450 minutes of content.
+The Video Journal of Education was originally based on the nine-month school year, producing two videos per month, or approximately 50 minutes of content.
+So, a years worth of content would equal about 450 minutes of content.
 From 1991, until 2006 we followed that general plan although over the years we ramped up to average about 90 minutes of content per month.
-Some years we did as many as 30 programs, and we started breaking issues into elementary, middle and high school programs, or elementary and secondary programs.
+Some years we did as many as 30 programs, and we started breaking issues into elementary, middle, and high school programs, or elementary and secondary programs.
+John Crossman had edited for John Linton from the first videos he did for the Jordan School District, and was the only editor at that time that had a fully integrated graphics suite in his editing suite allowing great flexibility in creating 2 and 3D graphics to help explain the content of the programs.

-The programs were sold generally as volumes, or as a complete set for the year, but there became pressure as our library grew to sell specific programs, or a custom set of programs and we eventually did that.
+The programs were sold generally as volumes, or as a complete set for the year, but there became pressure as the library grew to sell specific programs, or a custom set of programs and we eventually did that.
 Sales were always an issue, as in how to reach more teachers, and although the company continued to grow, we still felt we weren’t reaching enough teachers.

 View: Chet Story on SI-IT-NSA-003/Content Development Training/Videos/History

-9.1.3 Cory, Curtis, and Hollee Linton [MacKay] and School Improvement Network
+9.1.3 Cory, Curtis, and Hollee Linton [Mackay] and School Improvement Network

-in __________ [John to do remember the date?] the Video Journal of Education became the School Improvement network and in ____________ [year] PD 360 was released as the first on-demand, online professional development product for educators.
-Etc… An early challenge was bandwith
+The entire Linton family was involved in the company full time if for no other reason than